manidlou/nodejs-bracks-parser/readme.md

 `_%>` | `_%`

 That's it.
 As long as you follow these simple and relatively intuitive agreements, you will no longer need to insert any `<` and `>` for html or ejs elements.
-Just write it `bracks` style, pass your source code to `bracks-parser` and then receive your clean and complete html or ejs document for any intended usage.
-Also, you don't need to worry about the extra whitespaces because at the end the `bracks-parser` cleans up its work and trims the entire document as much as it can before outputs the final result.
+Just write it `bracks` style, pass your source code to `bracks-parser` and then receive your clean and complete html or ejs document that is ready to use for any purposes.

 #####Example of a `bracks` style html document
 *index.html*: